 - 3-4 tbsp warm milk

 - In a large mixing bowl, place warm water and yeast.
 Let rest until frothy.

-- In a small saucepan melt butter, add milk and turn off heat.
+- In a small saucepan melt butter, add milk, and turn off the heat.
 Make sure milk and butter are just warm to the touch and whisk into the yeast and water mix.